queuebitt/queuebitt.github.io/index.md

 **[Rogue Dankmantle Armor](https://queuebitt.github.io/darkmantle)**

-Details on the Darkmantle set for rogue coming in Phase 5.
+Details on the Darkmantle set for rogues coming in Phase 5.
 Potentially a better BiS set than Blackwing Lair gear.
 But with some hefty requirements and consideration.

 **[Rogue Veiled Shadows Set from AQ20](https://queuebitt.github.io/veiled-shadows)**

 AQ20 offers a 3-piece set for each class.
-The Veiled Shadows set has an awesome set bonus, making it an upgrade for many Blackwing Lair decked out rogues.
+The Veiled Shadows has an awesome set bonus, making it an upgrade for many Blackwing Lair decked out rogues.

 *****